reenigneEsrever92/contain-rs/README.md

 # contain-rs
 A tool to use podman containers with rust

 Docker is planned, as well.
-I just happened to start with podman since I tend to like it better than docker.
+I just happened to start with podman since I tend to like a lot.

 ## TODO